The Vermont Statutes Online

-(2) "Approved naturopathic medical college" means a college which grants a degree of doctor of naturopathic medicine or doctor of naturopathy:
+(2) “Approved naturopathic medical college” means a college that grants a degree of doctor of naturopathic medicine or doctor of naturopathy:

-(A) is accredited by the Council of Naturopathic Medical Education, its successor, or other accrediting agency recognized by the United States Department of Education;
+(A) is accredited by the Council of Naturopathic Medical Education, its successor, or other accrediting agency recognized by the U.S. Department of Education;

 (B) has attained candidate for accreditation status with such agency; or